 Machine learning takes a probabilistic approach by using historical data and outcomes.
-It considers not only the input but n number of other factors.
+It considers not only the input but n other factors.
 Machine learning understands patterns and trends in historic data, and gives you the probability of different outcomes based on that.

 Machines Need to Be Trained

-The big question is, How does a machine become informed about historic events?
+The big question is, how does a machine become informed about historic events?
 That process is called training.

-In the long run, machine learning is better than rules-based systems because of the models that can adapt to changing trends and the flexibility to tweak the parameters involved.
+In the long run, machine learning is better than rule-based systems because of the models that can adapt to changing trends and the flexibility to tweak the parameters involved.
 The less human involvement there is in defining rules ensures that the system is less predictable and hence harder to penetrate.

 When it comes to optimizing outcome and accuracy of any system, consider ditching those unwieldy rule-based systems and implementing a machine learning platform.